gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Testing Azure IoT Central Commands

-1. From Visual Studio, ensure the Azure Sphere is running the application, and set a breakpoint in the **ResetDirectMethod** handler function.
+1. From Visual Studio, ensure the Azure Sphere is running the application and set a breakpoint in the **ResetDirectMethod** handler function.
 2. Switch to Azure IoT Central in your web browser.
 3. Select the Azure IoT Central **Commands** tab.
 4. Set the **Reset Azure Sphere** time in seconds, then click **Run**.